-This can simply be done by diverting a fraction of the bloated defense budget to things like healthcare, education, and public works projects that would not only fix our crumbling infrastructure but provide well-paying jobs with good benefits.
+This can simply be done by diverting a fraction of the bloated defense budget to things like healthcare, education, and public works projects that would fix our crumbling infrastructure and provide well-paying jobs with good benefits.

-In the richest country in the world, no one should live at the poverty level.
+No one should live at the poverty level in the world’s richest country.
 But here we are.
 You’re going to have to do this for yourself.

-And you’re going to have to do all of it perfectly without a moment of falter because one false step, one small mistake, can undo whatever else you’ve done right up to that point.
-Being poor is not only expensive in America, but it is also completely unforgiving.
+And you’ll have to do all of it perfectly without a moment of falter because one false step, one small mistake, can undo whatever else you’ve done up to that point.
+Being poor is not only expensive in America but also completely unforgiving.